Promptwatch Logo

 Definition

 Reference Rate is the percentage of AI-generated responses that cite or mention a specific source—brand, website, or content—for a given set of relevant queries.
-It has emerged as the AI-era replacement for click-through rate, measuring what matters most in a world where 60% of Google searches produce zero clicks and AI Overview mode has a 93% zero-click rate.
+It has emerged as the AI-era replacement for click-through rate, measuring what matters most in a world where 60% of Google searches produce zero clicks and AI Overview mode has a high zero-click behavior.

 The calculation is straightforward: divide the number of AI responses citing your brand by the total number of relevant queries tested, then multiply by 100.
 If your brand appears in 25 out of 100 AI responses about project management software, your reference rate is 25%.
 The power lies in tracking this metric across platforms, query categories, and time to identify patterns and opportunities.